 What possible traits were responsible for the success of a previous employee in the position you are interviewing for?

 The question can provide a lot of useful information.
 It will let you learn the traits prioritized by the manager.

 What should you know before starting at the company?

-Asking this question gives interviewee’s a chance to share their experience of their time in the organization.
+Asking this question gives the interviewers a chance to share their experience of their time in the organization.
 The question will also lead to sharing what significant things they have learned about adapting to the work environment.
-It gives an opportunity to learn from other peoples mistakes.
+It allows learning from other people’s mistakes.